Westchester, Illinois: Public schools

 In addition Hillside School District 93, which operates a single K-8 school in Hillside, serves a section of Westchester.

 In 1968 the school district proposed a bond for a junior high school, on a 12.5 acre parcel of land in Westchester.
 The voters rejected the referendum and the plans were scrapped.
-The president of Concord Homes, Roger Mankedick, stated in a Chicago Sun-Times stated that the student population that was supposed to surround the school never came.
+The president of Concord Homes, Roger Mankedick, stated in the Chicago Sun-Times that the student population that was supposed to surround the school never came.
 The Chicago Tribune stated there was a decline in students in the area surrounding the school site.
 In 1998 the district instead sold the land to Concord Homes for $2.6 million.

-Proviso Township High Schools district serves high school residents.
+Proviso Township High Schools District 209 serves high school residents.
 Zoned students attend Proviso West High School in Hillside.
 Westchester residents may apply to Proviso Math & Science Academy in Forest Park.

 Private schools

 The following private Catholic school of the Roman Catholic Archdiocese of Chicago is located in the village: